vikashpatel24/Computer-Science-Engineering/DBMS/Database Transactions.md

 <br>
 If Transaction 2 is executed before Transaction 1, outdated information about the product quantity will be read.
 Hence, schedules are required.

 Parallel execution in a database is inevitable.
 But, Parallel execution is permitted when there is an equivalence relation amongst the simultaneously executing transactions.
-This equivalence is of 3 Types.
+This equivalence is of 3 Types.<br><br>

-# RESULT EQUIVALENCE:
+# Result Equivalence:

 If two schedules display the same result after execution, it is called result equivalent schedule.
 They may offer the same result for some value and different results for another set of values.
-For example, one transaction updates the product quantity, while other updates customer details.
+For example, one transaction updates the product quantity, while other updates customer details.<br><br>

 # View Equivalence

 View Equivalence occurs when the transaction in both the schedule performs a similar action.
 Example, one transaction inserts product details in the product table, while another transaction inserts product details in the archive table.
-The transaction is the same, but the tables are different.
+The transaction is the same, but the tables are different.<br><br>

-# CONFLICT Equivalence
+# Conflict Equivalence

 In this case, two transactions update/view the same set of data.
-There is a conflict amongst transaction as the order of execution will affect the output.
+There is a conflict amongst transaction as the order of execution will affect the output.<br><br>

 # What is Serializability?